Federal tribunals in the United States: Article III courts

-Article III courts (also called Article III tribunals) are the U.S. Supreme Court and the inferior courts of the United States established by Congress, which currently are the 13 United States courts of appeals, the 91 United States district courts (including the districts of D.C. and Puerto Rico, but excluding three other territorial district courts), and the U.S. Court of International Trade.
+Article III courts (also called Article III tribunals) are the U.S. Supreme Court and the inferior courts of the United States established by Congress, which currently are the 13 United States courts of appeals, the 91 United States district courts (including the districts of D.C. and Puerto Rico, but excluding the territorial district courts of the Northern Mariana Islands, Guam, and the Virgin Islands), and the U.S. Court of International Trade, and several other tribunals listed in the table at the end of the article.
 They constitute the judicial branch of the federal government (which is defined by Article III of the Constitution).

 Pursuant to the Appointments Clause in Article II, all members of Article III tribunals are appointed by the President and confirmed by the Senate.
 These courts are protected against undue influence by the other branches of government.
 Judges may not have their salaries reduced during their tenure in office, and their appointment is for life—barring removal from office "on impeachment for, and conviction of, Treason, Bribery, or other high crimes and misdemeanors".

 Under the Constitution, Congress can vest these courts with jurisdiction to hear cases involving the Constitution or federal law and certain cases involving disputes between citizens of different states or countries.
 Among the matters susceptible of judicial determination, but not requiring it, are: claims against the United States, the disposal of public lands and related claims, questions concerning membership in Indian tribes, and questions arising out of the administration of customs laws and the Internal Revenue Code.

+The Foreign Intelligence Surveillance Court and its court of review, the Panel on Multidistrict Litigation, and the United States Alien Terrorist Removal Court are staffed by Article III judges (federal district court or appeals court judges) designated by the Chief Justice.